 You can get by with a single light source, but I'd strongly recommend using two.
 A single light source will cause your hands and library to throw long shadows and could obscure your cards, but if you can have two or even three light sources hitting your playmat at different angles, it'll look great.
 These desk lamps from Ikea are perfect, and if you've got anything similar kicking around the house they'll probably work.

-Which client you use is going to depend very heavily on where you’re playing and who you’re playing with.
-If you just want to get in a game of 1v1 with a friend, you could very easily use Skype.
-If you’re getting into multiplayer games like four-player Commander, you’ll need an option like Whereby, GoToMeeting, BlueJeans or Discord video.
-My personal favorite is Discord video because I already use Discord, but you may want to poke around and see what works for you.
-If you’re playing on an organized server like PlayEDH, you’ll likely end up using whatever the server uses.
+Which client you use is going to depend very heavily on where you're playing and who you're playing with.
+If you just want to get in a game of 1v1 with a friend, you could very easily use Zoom.
+If you're getting into multiplayer games like four-player Commander, the premier client is Spelltable, which was created specifically for this purpose.
+You can also use apps like Whereby, GoToMeeting, BlueJeans or Discord video.
+If you're playing on an organized server like PlayEDH, you'll likely end up using whatever the server uses.

 There are some really incredible communities for playing online.
 I think the biggest one is the PlayEDH Discord server.
 With everyone stuck in their homes, it's not uncommon to see a dozen four-player pods of Commander going at any given time!
 Just make sure you read their rules document before you join in any games.
 They've got a four-level structure for matching people in similar-power pods, as well as a few other items that help the games run smoothly.